 Knowing how a model behaves, and how it is influenced by its training dataset, gives anyone who builds or uses ML new abilities to improve models, build confidence in their predictions, and understand when and why things go awry.

 For example, suppose we have a model that classifies images as either a bird or a plane, and that it is misclassifying the following bird as a plane with high confidence.
 You can use Example-based explanations to retrieve similar images from the training set to figure out what is happening.
-Examining those examples, we notice that many of the misclassified birds and their similar training examples are dark silhouettes, and that most of the dark silhouettes in the training set were planes.
-This indicates that we might improve model quality by adding more silhouetted birds to the training set.

 Supported model types

-Any model that can provide an embedding (latent representation) for inputs is supported.
+Any TensorFlow model that can provide an embedding (latent representation) for inputs is supported.
 Tree-based models, such as decision trees, are not supported.
 Models from other frameworks, such as PyTorch or XGBoost, are not supported yet.